-This Plan is a self-funded program providing benefits for medical, prescription drug, and vacation benefits.
+This Plan is a self-funded program providing benefits for medical, prescription drug, dental, vision, death, weekly disability and vacation benefits.

 Type of Administration

 This Plan is administered by a Board of Trustees representing participating employers and participating local unions with the assistance of a contract administrator.